Payment for the fee for a J visa waiver application must be sent along with the application, or it will be returned to you.

 - If you live outside of the U.S. at the time of application, payment may be made by a bank international money order or a foreign draft on an institution in the U.S. This must be made payable in U.S. currency.

 - Make it payable to the “U.S. Department of State”.

 - Your waiver case number, if known

 - Your date and place of birth

-- Additional fee is NOT required for any J-2 dependent spouse or children included on your waiver application.
+- An Additional fee is NOT required for a J-2 dependent spouse or any children included on your waiver application.